lsst-dm/dmtn-249/index.rst

    This will also typically occur well before the rest of the ``put``, as part of QuantumGraph generation.

 2. Perform the ``Datastore.put`` operation, writing the file artifacts associated with the dataset and returning records to the Butler.
-   Datastore can be expected to make this operation atomic, either because it naturally for its storage backing or via writing a temporary and moving it.
+   Datastore can be expected to make this operation atomic, either because it is naturally atomic for its storage backing or via writing a temporary and moving it.
    We do have to accept the possibility of failures leaving partially-written temporary files around.

 3. If the butler has a Registry, either held directly (as in a "full butler" today) or as a client of a butler server, call ``Registry.insertDatasets`` with both the ``DatasetRef`` and the records returned by the Datastore.